JoinCODED/RJSDemo7-Redux-Advanced-Counter/README.md

    You should be able to delete `actions.js` now.
    Restart the server if a "module not found error" is present.

-4. inside `actions/actionTypes.js` - keeping a single source of action strings to avoid typos and to increate organization:
+4. inside `actions/actionTypes.js` - keeping a single source of action strings to avoid typos and to improve organization:

    ```javascript
    export const INCREMENT = "INCREMENT";